Make An Appointment

 What Counseling Is NOT

 Counseling is not a place to come to be told “what to do.”
 Except in cases where safety concerns are present, it is very unlikely that a counselor will tell a student how they “should” act in a particular situation.
+Counselors do not give advice.
 Instead, counselors help students to see and fully evaluate the options available to them in terms of the student’s own values, goals and circumstances.

 The First Visit